Our Direct Trade initiative is intended to assist us in securing supply of premium grade beans.

-Our approach to Direct Trade is to pay exactly the same price as the locally available stock.
+Our approach to Direct Trade coffee beans is to pay exactly the same price as the locally available stock.

 How this will create opportunities at origin are beyond the scope of this article and we certainly do not promote or quantify any social advantages or benefits derived from our Direct Trade program.

 For us at www.mycuppa.com.au, we care about the products we source and coffee supply is notoriously difficult to purchase year round.